-Many people regularly suffer from ailments such as abdominal pain, flatulence, diarrhoea and constipation.
-One possible reason for this is the presence of incompatibilities (intolerances) towards food.
-Unlike food allergies, intolerances are often delayed, which makes their diagnosis difficult.
-Keep a close eye on meals and complaints and to be tested if you suspect an intolerance.
-Also, the cerascreen® Food Reaction Test offers you a helpful initial orientation.
+Many people regularly suffer from symptoms such as abdominal pain, flatulence, diarrhoea and constipation.
+One possible reason is an intolerance towards certain foods.
+In contrast to food allergies, intolerances often manifest themselves with a time lag, which makes it difficult to diagnose.
+It can be useful to keep a close eye on meals and symptoms and to have yourself tested if you suspect an intolerance.

 Types of intolerances